Luker121/OverlapSweepQTL/README.md

 ### sweep_data_files/

-This directory contains the output data files from OmegaPlus, including:
+This directory contains the output data files from OmegaPlus.

 ## Analysis Workflow